Anointing of the Sick

 If you, or someone you know would like to receive this sacrament, please contact the pastor immediately.

 Pastor Fr.
-Jim Kaptein
+Manh Nguyen

 Assistant Deacon Brad Taylor